Reinforcement Learning for Efficient and Tuning-Free Link Adaptation: Numerical Results

 \subsection{AWGN Channel}

-We first consider an AWGN wireless channel where the SINR does not vary with time and where the channel response is flat across the frequency.
-The true channel SINR is set to $10$ dB.
-We assume that the true channel SINR is unknown at the start of the experiment and there is no CQI report available.
-The goal of LA is therefore to maximize the link throughput while quickly converging to the true SINR.
-The initial OLLA SINR is chosen randomly within the feasible SINR range.
-UTS also assigns uniformly distributed initial ACK probabilities for each MCS.
-Similarly, LTSLA assigns a uniform probability distribution to the SINR PMF to indicate that all the feasible SINR bins are equally likely.
+We first consider an AWGN wireless channel, where the SINR does not vary with time and where the channel response is flat across the frequency.
+The true channel SINR is configured to be $10$ dB.
+We assume that the true channel SINR is unknown at the start of the experiment and that no CQI report is available.
+The goal of link adaptation is therefore to maximize the link throughput by quickly converging to the true SINR.
+The initial state of algorithms is configured in the following manner: for each experiment, the initial OLLA SINR is selected randomly from the feasible SINR range.
+For the UTS, MTS, and LTS algorithms, the initial probability distributions for the modeled parameters are uniform over the respective parameter range.